-Members of the weasel family have five toes on front and hind feet and leave 5-toed tracks.
+Members of the weasel family have 5 toes on front and hind feet and leave 5-toed tracks.
 Skunks and badgers also show a heel mark.

-Bobcats, mountain lion, and feral cats are 4-toed and usually don't show claw marks.
+Bobcats, mountain lions, and feral cats are 4-toed and usually don’t show claw marks.
 Their front tracks are slightly larger than their hind tracks.

-We've placed both some pretty common and some pretty unusual mammals here!
+We’ve placed some common and unusual mammal tracks here!

-The shrews and moles are here, but although they look like rodents with pointed noses, they are really insect eaters, making them somewhat different from true carnivores, too.
+Although shrews and moles look like rodents with pointed noses, they are really insect eaters.
+This makes them somewhat different from true carnivores, too.

-Also, the common deer and rabbit species are here as well as their less common relatives, the elk and jackrabbits.
-Too, there is the deer-like but singularly special pronghorn antelope.
+Also, the common deer and rabbit species are shown here, along with their less common relatives, the elk and jackrabbits.
+The track of the deer-like pronghorn is here as well.